-- Maintain the AIP, with notes, signed by student and parent/guardian.
-A copy of the signed AIP will be provided to student and parent/guardian. - Use evidence-based interventions implemented when students/parents/guardians are notified when students reach seven and ten absences, excused and unexcused combined, within the semester.
-Results of interventions will be documented in the student's AIP. - In addition to meeting notes, quarterly attendance reports, and action steps, the AIP includes documentation of follow-up phone calls and/or conferences during each quarter throughout the current and following semesters. - Parent/Guardian may be invited to participate in a district level intervention meeting, hosted by the Attendance Advocacy Support team, either to initiate the AIP or during the process of the AIP.
+• Maintain the AIP, with notes, signed by student and parent/guardian.
+A copy of the signed AIP will be provided to student and parent/guardian.

+• Use evidence-based interventions implemented when students/parents/guardians are notified when students reach seven and ten absences, excused and unexcused combined, within the semester.
+Results of interventions will be documented in the student's AIP.

+• In addition to meeting notes, quarterly attendance reports, and action steps, the AIP includes documentation of follow-up phone calls and/or conferences during each quarter throughout the current and following semesters.

+• Parent/Guardian may be invited to participate in a district level intervention meeting, hosted by the Attendance Advocacy Support team, either to initiate the AIP or during the process of the AIP.

 When student absences are related to issues such as extended or repeated illness, homelessness, family situations, etc., school personnel such as administrator, counselor, nurse, social worker, attendance officer, truancy specialist or other appropriate school and interagency personnel may be included in the AIP team with student and parent/guardian to identify student/family barriers to attendance and support improving academic success and attendance for the student.
-School Climate Office will convene the team once a Student Assistant Referral is submitted through TIPS.